IBM/aspera-cli/README.erb.md

 * version 0.10.2

  	* updated `search_nodes` to be more generic, so it can search not only on access key, but also other queries.
+ 	* added doc for "cargo" like actions
+ 	* added doc for multi-session

 * version 0.10.1